Flooxou/Webcontrol/README.md

 # Webcontrol

-Webcontrol is a small Flask application that provides a web interface for managing HashiCorp Vault PKI certificates and basic DNS records.
-The project bundles a few HTML templates with minimal JavaScript and CSS.
+Webcontrol is a small Flask API that exposes endpoints to manage HashiCorp Vault PKI certificates and basic DNS records.
+A separate front end is located in the `frontend/` directory and can be served by any static web server.

 ## Installation